Xinhua Dictionary: History

 Under the aegis of the Chinese Academy of Social Sciences, the People's Education Press published the original Xinhua Zidian in 1953.
 The linguist and lexicographer Wei Jiangong (魏建功, 1901–1980) was chief editor.
-In 1957, Commercial Press published the Xinhua Zidian (1st edition), which was alphabetically collated in pinyin order.
+In 1957, the Commercial Press published the Xinhua Zidian (1st edition), which was alphabetically collated in pinyin order.
 They have subsequently revised this dictionary ten times, with over 200 printing runs, and it is a longtime bestseller among students in China.
 In early 2004, the total number of published copies exceeded 400 million.

 When San Marino, a tiny country surrounded by Italy, was building a relationship with China in the 1970s, the Sammarinese gave a three-volume encyclopedia they had published, as a present to Chinese officials.
 However, due to the chaos caused by the Cultural Revolution in the area of publishing, China only could give a copy of the little Xinhua Zidian in return.
 As a result, the Chinese government decided to publish a series of new dictionaries in 1975, including Hanyu Da Cidian and some Chinese-foreign languages dictionaries.

 The dictionary was strongly affected by the political environment under Mao.
-In its 1971 edition, the dictionary contained 46 Quotations of Chairman Mao, and slogans such as "Long live Chairman Mao!"
+In its 1971 edition, the dictionary contained 46 quotations of Chairman Mao, and slogans such as "Long live Chairman Mao!"